 Fortunately complications after shoulder surgery are uncommon.

 They include:

 - Infection (< 1 in 1000) - Stiffness.
-Mild stiffness is quite common but occasionally a full recurrent frozen shoulder can develop (5%) which will prolong your recovery by a few months.
-A post-operative steroid injection is often helpful if your shoulder starts to stiffen up again. - Pain.
+Mild stiffness is quite common but occasionally a full frozen shoulder can develop (5%) which will prolong your recovery by a few months. - Pain.
 This is common for the first few weeks after surgery but steadily settles.
-Some patients, as described above, will have ongoing discomfort and stiffness at 3 months that requires a post-operative steroid injection to settle the inflammation. - Fracture.
-This may occur during manipulation of your shoulder if the capsule contracture is very severe.
-This complication is very rare. - Failure to improve.
+Some patients will have ongoing discomfort at 3 months that requires a post-operative steroid injection to settle the inflammation. - Fracture.
+If too much bone is shaved from the acromion it may fracture and require fixation.
+This is very rare. - Failure to improve.
 80% of patients will make a good or excellent recovery.
 15% will have some ongoing discomfort but will be satisfied with their outcome.
 About 5% of patients will have ongoing problems, such as pain and stiffness, and some of these require further surgery.